propelorm/Propel3/README.md

 ## Contribute

 Everybody can contribute to Propel.
 Just fork it, and send Pull Requests.
-You have to follow [PSR2 conding standards](http://www.php-fig.org/psr/psr-2/) and provides unit tests as much as possible.
+You have to follow [PSR2 coding standards](http://www.php-fig.org/psr/psr-2/) and provides unit tests as much as possible.

 Please see our [contribution guideline](http://propelorm.org/contribute.html).
 Thank you!